Ann Atwater: Involvement in Durham charrette

 In July 1971, the public schools were still segregated, despite the 1954 US Supreme Court ruling that segregated schools were unconstitutional, and 1960s federal civil rights legislation about integration of public facilities.
 The Durham federal district court had just ordered desegregation of schools to comply with the Supreme Court ruling, an action which was still opposed by many residents.
 Durham schools suffered from increasing racial tensions among students anxious about the future.

 Students were getting into fights at schools over the issue.
 To manage the transition to racial integration, councilman Bill Riddick called a charrette.
 Those collaborative processes involved ten days of town meetings among numerous residents, in order to hear as many voices as possible and to resolve issues related to implementation of the court order.
 Riddick recruited participants from all sectors of Durham.
 He invited Atwater to co-lead the charrette with C. P. Ellis, who was then the Exalted Grand Cyclops of the Durham Ku Klux Klan.

 Ellis had regularly been attending city council meetings, school board meetings, and county meetings to oppose civil rights changes and its activists.
 When Atwater had first met C. P. Ellis at a previous Durham city council meeting, she felt great resentment toward him.
-Ellis was known for making provocative and inaccurate remarks expressing his fears and resentments of blacks, such as: “Blacks are taking over the city.
+Ellis was known for making provocative and inaccurate remarks expressing his fears and resentments of Black people, such as: “Blacks are taking over the city.
 They got all the good jobs and you’re all sittin’ here letting ‘em do it.”
 He said that black people should stay on the other side of the railroad because they had no business in town.

 Atwater initially declined to serve as co-chair, but reluctantly agreed to work with Ellis.
 He had similar feelings, saying, "It was impossible.
 How could I work with her?"
 Atwater and Ellis came to realize some commonalities, among them that their children were ostracized because of the parents' working together.
 They wanted their children to attend schools free of violence.